Ever tried using freelance writing job boards to find new clients?

 While working as a freelance writer, you will spend the majority of your time finding clients, especially when starting out.

-There are four main areas or places of finding clients:
+There are four main areas or places for finding freelance clients:

 - Direct clients: Mainly through freelancers websites and LinkedIn.
 If you've built a strong brand, positioning yourself as a freelance writer, then clients will find you and hire you based on your brand, samples, testimonials, and online portfolio